Mvrwvn/Riot-Manager/Readme.md

 ## License

-BSD-2-Clause license see `LICENCE` for more information.
+BSD-2-Clause license see `LICENSE` for more information.